-Due to state licensing requirements, transfer credits are not permitted.
+Due to state licensing requirements, transfer credits may not be permitted.
 Students are responsible for ensuring that they meet all state licensing requirements as promulgated by the Massachusetts Board of Registration of Allied Mental Health Professionals or by the appropriate board in the state in which they wish to practice.
 For specific information, your state or provincial certification/licensing board should be contacted.

-- Students will develop competencies in their knowledge of psychological assessment, diagnosis, case conceptualization and treatment planning. - Students will develop knowledge of individual/cultural differences as well as ethical and legal standards so they gain the skills and develop the ethical commitment to provide quality services to culturally diverse clients and organizations. - Students will develop competencies in their knowledge of psychotherapeutic intervention and effective clinical and counseling skills. - Students will develop competencies in their knowledge of scientific methodology and its application to relevant practice as well as the skills necessary for effective application of that knowledge. - Students will develop personal and interpersonal competency and skills which are essential for mental health counselors to conduct themselves in a professional manner.
+- Students will develop competencies in their knowledge of human development and psychological and psychopathological assessment, diagnosis, case conceptualization and treatment planning in relation to mental health counseling. - Students will develop knowledge of individual/cultural differences as well as ethical and legal standards so they gain the skills and develop the ethical commitment to provide quality services to culturally diverse clients and organizations in relation to mental health counseling. - Students will develop competencies in their knowledge of psychotherapeutic intervention, treatment modalities and effective clinical and counseling skills in relation to mental health counseling. - Students will develop competencies in their knowledge of scientific methodology and its application to relevant practice as well as the

+- skills necessary for effective application of that knowledge to mental health counseling. - Students will develop personal and interpersonal competency and clinical skills which are essential for mental health counselors to conduct themselves in a professional manner.